🔖 7 min read

 Kori Whiskey Bonsai Whiskey Glass

-This Bonsai tree root inspired Whiskey glass is a work of art.
+This Bonsai tree root inspired whiskey glass is a work of art.
 Harmony, balance, and patience are all synonymous with bonsai plants.
 Zen Buddhists believe that bonsai trees can be used as a means of contemplation and meditation.

 • Capacity: 260ml